huggingface/datasets/datasets/id_nergrit_corpus/README.md

 - `tokens`: the tokens of the example text
 - `ner_tags`: the NER tags of each token

+#### Named Entity Recognition
-The NER tags correspond to this list:
+The ner_tags correspond to this list:
 ```
 "B-CRD", "B-DAT", "B-EVT", "B-FAC", "B-GPE", "B-LAN", "B-LAW", "B-LOC", "B-MON", "B-NOR",
 "B-ORD", "B-ORG", "B-PER", "B-PRC", "B-PRD", "B-QTY", "B-REG", "B-TIM", "B-WOA",
 "I-CRD", "I-DAT", "I-EVT", "I-FAC", "I-GPE", "I-LAN", "I-LAW", "I-LOC", "I-MON", "I-NOR",
 "I-ORD", "I-ORG", "I-PER", "I-PRC", "I-PRD", "I-QTY", "I-REG", "I-TIM", "I-WOA", "O",
 ```
-The NER tags have the same format as in the CoNLL shared task: a B denotes the first item of a phrase and an I any non-initial word.
+The ner_tags have the same format as in the CoNLL shared task: a B denotes the first item of a phrase and an I any non-initial word.
 The dataset contains 19 following entities
 ```
     'CRD': Cardinal